Image

 • Required purchase of a high-risk auto insurance plan, also known as a Certificate of Financial Responsibility or an SR-22

-Our knowledgeable St. Francois County, MO legal team ensures that the citizens of St. Francois County, MO receive the best possible legal presentation, no matter the circumstance.
+Our knowledgeable St. Francois County, MO legal team makes sure that the residents of St. Francois County, MO receive the best possible legal presentation, no matter the circumstance.
 After all, good people often find themselves in bad situations.
-Along with DWI defense in St. Francois County, MO, our lawyers are experienced in many forms of law, like:
+In addition to DWI defense in St. Francois County, MO, our lawyers are experienced in many types of cases, like:

 Can a DWI Charge Be Reduced in St. Francois County, MO?

-Yes, many St. Francois County, MO residents charged with DWI can get those charges reduced, depending on the facts of the case and the strength of their legal defense.
-At Combs Waterkotte, we’ve successfully reduced DWI charges in St. Francois County, MO and across Missouri to lesser offenses like reckless driving or a traffic violation when:
+Yes, a DWI charge can be reduced in St. Francois County, MO—but it depends on several factors, including the specifics of your case and the quality of your legal defense.
+The Combs Waterkotte DWI defense attorneys have had numerous DWI charges in St. Francois County, MO and across Missouri reduced to a lesser offense like reckless driving or a traffic violation under circumstances like these:

 • No crash or injury occurred in St. Francois County, MO